Articles on: Customization

 Follow the steps below in order to configure your email signature:

-Now, go to your Crisp Dashboard;
+Go to your Crisp dashboard

 The Custom Email Signature options are available in the Advanced configuration section